Consensys/armlet/README.md

 # Armlet, a MythX API client wrapper

 Armlet is a thin wrapper around the MythX API written in Javascript.
-It simplifies interaction with MythX.
+It simplifies interaction with MythX and [JWT authentication](https://jwt.io/introduction/).
 For example, the library wraps API analysis requests into a promise, merges status information with analysis-result information, and judiciously polls for results.

 A simple command-line tool, `mythx-analysis`, is provided to show how to use the API.
 It can be used to run MythX analyses on a single Solidity smart-contract text file.

 # Installation